getappmap/appmap-js/packages/scanner/doc/rules/deserializationOfUntrustedData.md

 ### Rule logic

-Finds all events labeled `deserialize.unsafe`.
+Finds all events labeled `deserialize.unsafe`, that are not a descendant of an event labeled `deserialize.safe`.
 For each of these events, all event parameters are checked.

 Each parameter whose type is `string` or `object` is verified to ensure that it's trusted.
 For data to be trusted, it must be the return value of a function labeled `sanitize`.